-Interested in learning games for toddlers?
+Have fun matching shapes with your toddler using this easy diy shape matching game.
+If you're looking for learning games for toddlers, this is a great activity.
 Here is an easy one that will be fun and useful to your kid: a DIY shape matching activity.
-No shiny expensive materials, just cardboard and colors.
+No shiny expensive materials, just cardboard, and some paint.
 Let the fun math for toddlers begin!

 - a sharpie